-Shoulder dislocations and instability are a common cause of recurrent pain and discomfort in the shoulder.
+Shoulder dislocations and instability are a common cause of recurring pain and discomfort in the shoulder.
 Our fellowship-trained orthopaedic surgeons will diagnose the cause of your shoulder instability and discuss with you your treatment options.
-Call Alta Orthopaedics today to find out more or use our online form to book an appointment.
+Call Alta Orthopaedics, which has locations in Solvang, Santa Barbara, Santa Maria, and Oxnard, California, or book an appointment online today.

 Your shoulder is a ball-and-socket joint with distinct anatomy that makes it vulnerable to dislocation and instability.
 The ball of your shoulder joint is the top part of your upper arm bone (humerus), and the socket (glenoid or glenoid fossa) is a shallow groove that comes off your shoulder blade (scapula) and sits flush with the ball.

 Due to the glenoid's small size, sufficient direct force can dislocate the humeral head.
 A dislocation occurs when the head of your humerus comes completely out of the glenoid.
 Once this happens, your shoulder is more likely to dislocate again, a condition known as recurrent instability.

 Partial dislocations (subluxations) occur when your shoulder doesn't dislocate completely, and typically reduce on their own without medical assistance.